Expert answers on marine wire gauge, voltage drop, ABYC vs IEC standards, AWG vs mm², ampacity and engine-room derating.

 How long is too long for a DC run on a 12V system?

 There is no fixed maximum — only the point where the required cross-section becomes uneconomic or physically impractical.
 As a rule of thumb, beyond about 8 to 10 m one-way at currents over 20 A on 12V, you should either move the load to 24V, relocate the battery bank, or split the circuit.
-A 30 A load over 12 m at 3% drop on 12V already wants 25 mm² (3 AWG); the same load at 24V drops to roughly 6 mm² (10 AWG).
-Voltage choice is part of cable sizing.
+A 30 A load over 12 m at 3% drop on 12V already wants 35 mm² (2 AWG).
+The same 360 W load on a 24V bus draws only 15 A and needs roughly 10 mm² (8 AWG) — voltage choice is a major part of cable sizing, because both current halves (P = U·I) and the available drop voltage doubles when you go from 12V to 24V, so the required area drops by a factor of 4.

 Is tinned copper required for marine use?